guillemsenabre/Reality-Gap-reduction-TFG/README.md

 5. **Bridge Gazebo and ROS 2 with ros_gz_bridge**
    - Simultaneously, a bridge is required to facilitate data transfer from Gazebo to ROS2.
 Refer to `/Simulation/src/bridge_commands/rosgzbridge.txt`.
 Copy and run in a separate terminal the last command specified, which includes the necessary data for simulating two robots with 5 joints each.
+   - For more information about ros_gz_bridge refer to https://github.com/gazebosim/ros_gz/blob/ros2/ros_gz_bridge/README.md.
+Moreover, in the Appendix I (/thesis_docs/Thesis.docx) there is a small tutorial to learn how the command works very clearly.

 5. **Training the Agent:**
    - Once the bridge is operational, run the launch file with `/Simulation/src/bridge_commands/rosgzbridge.txt`.
 This action will open a Gazebo window displaying the simulation, and after a brief initialization period, the training process will commence.